ablaom/ablaom.github.io/_posts/2017-10-17-nearest-neighbor-regularization-for-decision-trees.md

 > Here we describe a new way to regularize decision trees which
 > outperforms conventional pruning.
 Optimizing the regularization
 > parameter is also more straightforward.
 We
-> assume at a nodding acquaintance with decision trees and their
+> assume a nodding acquaintance with decision trees and their
 > training.

 ## Decision trees in supervised learning